SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 Let's run our sweep again.
 With this we're getting 80 GB/s internode and 560 GB/s intranode

-Okay, we're actually doing operations on the data inside our kernel but we got a big slowdown, can we go faster?
+With this change we're actually doing operations on the data inside our kernel but at a cost of a big slowdown, can we go faster?

 Of course we can.